-National Grid's gas energy efficiency portfolio is designed to support the progression of marketbased solutions and the penetration of market transformative technologies.
+National Grid's gas energy efficiency portfolio is designed to support the progression of market-based solutions and the penetration of market transformative technologies.
 National Grid has redesigned its existing gas energy efficiency portfolio to allow for increased customer awareness and education of energy efficiency resources and to allow for the reduction of barriers to the adoption of early market technologies.

-The Company has positioned its portfolio to grow.
+The Company has positioned its gas energy efficiency portfolio for growth.
 The June 2015 Gas ETIP Order authorizes National Grid's 2016 gas energy efficiency savings targets at 450,402 dekatherms with a corresponding budget of \$10,549,262.
 These authorizations represent 26% of the total authorized gas utility targets and 17% of the authorized gas budgets.
-The authorized funding rate for National Grid's gas portfolio is \$23.42 per dekatherm.
+The effective funding rate for National Grid's gas portfolio is \$23.42 per dekatherm.